WATCH | Architecture of Government virtual conference

-This three-day event, hosted with GAPP, will explore the potential configuration of government to ensure delivery of a democratic administration's objectives
+This three-day event, hosted with GAPP, featured panel discussions exploring the potential configuration of government to ensure delivery of a democratic administration's objectives

 SA needs fresh ideas to improve the capacity of a state that is beleaguered by inefficiency and corruption.

 Political leaders at present cannot drive and co-ordinate the activities of public institutions to realise the mandate of an elected government.